dicarlomtz/shortify-fe/README.md

 # shortify-fe

-This project serves as a frontent implementations for a url shortener This project can be used along this [backend implementation](https://github.com/dicarlomtz/shortify-be)
+This project serves as a frontent implementations for an url shortener.
+This project can be used along this [backend implementation](https://github.com/dicarlomtz/shortify-be)

 ## Requirements